 Our cultural and religious beliefs often shape our attitudes.
 This affects how we behave and how we treat other people.
 In some communities, churches have spoken out and responded to sexual violence.
-However, there are many cases where the church has been responsible for encouraging judgmental attitudes and fuelling stigma.
-This has prevented the full participation of those who have experienced sexual violence.
-The church has great potential in transforming attitudes and leading the way to end stigma.
+However, there

 It is also important to understand that survivors of sexual violence often struggle with self-stigma.
 This is the feeling that people are avoiding you or pointing 'accusing' fingers due to a particular reason.
 It is as if we are to blame, that we are somehow 'unworthy'.
 This causes low self-esteem, mental suffering and prevents us living life to the full, and becoming all that God intends for us.